 Expertise and training of staff

-We have a team of 15 teaching assistants trained to deliver interventions and Miss Woodward, our Level 4 TA also works as a Learning Mentor each afternoon in school.
-She works with Miss Boult and helps to support those children in our school with Social, Emotional and/or Mental Health needs by delivering a range of interventions in our nurture room.
+We have a team of 15 teaching assistants trained to deliver interventions and Miss Woodward, our Level 4 TA also works as a Learning Mentor.
+She works with Miss Boult and helps to support those children in our school with cognition and learning needs to develop their independent learning skills via timetabled support in class.
+School also employs a school social worker from CARITAS 1.5 days per week.
+Holly Roberts carries out direct work with pupils and their faimiles, small group work and whole class workshops to help support social, emotional and mental health needs amongst other avenues of support for our children and their families.

 Securing equipment and facilities